 GitHub, where I’ve been throwing old code and ongoing projects, trying to push out at least one update every day.
 I have minor programs I’ve worked on spread around.
 At some point, I should eventually have most of it there.
 More on the specific programs later.

 LinkedIn, where I don’t get involved.
-I never really warmed to social networks.
+I never really warmed to the space.
 People sometimes look for me there, though, so I do try to check in every week or so, and the work history is (probably) mostly complete.

 Digital Comic Museum, where I pitch in with administrative duties, make occasional code recommendations, and research copyrights to ensure content can be made available.
 (For privacy reasons, we don’t let non-members view profiles.)

 My Résumé is pretty self-explanatory, except to say that I have worked with some truly amazing people over the years.
 And the logo doesn’t tilt, there.
 Even I have my limits.